guildai/guild.ai/pages/docs/start/manage-runs.md

 By default, Guild opens the latest run directory.

-You can also open specific files using the `-p, --path` command line
+You can also open specific files using the `-p` or `--path` command line option:
-option:

 ``` command
 guild open -p message.txt